florentpoujol/Simpe-Hosted-Leaderboards/readme.md

 - `Leaderboard.GetNextPlayerId( callback )`
 - `Leaderboard.GetPlayerData( playerId, callback )`

+The callbacks are passed with two arguments : the returned data (table) and an eventual error message (string).
+Only one of the argument is set at the same time.

 How to install :

-- Copy and paste the [Leaderboard.lua script](https://raw.githubusercontent.com/florentpoujol/CraftStudio-Leaderboard/master/Lua/Leaderboard.lua) in CraftStudio (you can also [find it as part of my Toolbox](http://florentpoujol.fr/craftstudio/toolbox)).
+- Copy and paste the [CraftStudio/Leaderboard.lua](https://raw.githubusercontent.com/florentpoujol/Simpe-Hosted-Leaderboards/master/CraftStudio/Leaderboard.lua) script in CraftStudio (you can also [find it as part of my Toolbox](http://florentpoujol.fr/craftstudio/toolbox)).
--  then set the `Leaderboard.gameId` and `Leaderboard.password` properties.
+- Then set the `Leaderboard.gameId`, `Leaderboard.password` and  `Leaderboard.url` properties.

-If you host the leaderboard yourself (I host one at [http://csleaderboard.florentpoujol.fr](http://csleaderboard.florentpoujol.fr)), change the `Leaderboard.url` properties.
+If you don't want to host the leaderboard script yourself, you can use the one I host at [http://csleaderboard.florentpoujol.fr](http://csleaderboard.florentpoujol.fr).

 ### Function reference